jayeshdhule/Assesment-1/README-notes.md

 - Commission calculator backend implemented in `api/` (controller, validation, DTO response).
 - Frontend `ui/` wired to call the API and display formatted GBP results.
-- Unit tests located in `tests/AvalphaTechnologies.CommissionCalculator.Tests` (xUnit).
+- Unit tests for the backend located in `api.Tests/` (xUnit) with 10 comprehensive tests for `CommisionController`.

 Quick start — backend